-What is this and what can I do?
+What is MIH and what can be done about chalky teeth?

 Chalk teeth pose a whole new challenge for many parents and even dentists.
 The common specialist term for chalk teeth is Molar Incisor Hypomineralisation (MIH).
 This term means that the molar teeth ("molar") and incisors ("incisor") are not mineralised, i.e. fully developed, enough ("hypomineralisation").
 According to current figures, over 30% of 12-year-olds have this porous teeth disease.
 This makes MIH a new widespread disease among children.

 Chalk teeth are often painful and unpleasant for the affected child.
 Depending on the severity, it must be decided case-by-case as to whether the chalk teeth must be preserved, restored or extracted.
 A highly concentrated fluoride varnish is often applied by the dentist and shall prevent cavities but cannot “repair” chalk teeth.
 The main characteristic for chalk teeth is its only partially developed enamel.
 Healthy enamel mainly consists about 97% hydroxyapatite.
 The main component, among others, of hydroxyapatite is calcium.